-Finally the concept of what we called for years “sub accounts” comes into play.
-This is what is missing from so much software out there: the ability to set up sub accounts for business to create sub accounts for their clients to create sub accounts for their users etc… This works great on Linux- and would be great to come to the world of Microsoft.
+Finally the concept of what we called for years “subaccounts” comes into play.
+This is what is missing from so much software out there: the ability to set up sub-accounts for businesses to create sub-accounts for their clients to create sub-accounts for their users etc… This works great on Linux- and would be great to come to the world of Microsoft.

 Overall, I’m excited that Microsoft is throwing its resources behind shared server hosting technology and creating strong competition to the Linux world.
 Of course I am also well aware that this will create a more complex field of suppliers, offerings, and service levels- and require work to decipher and differentiate between potential contracts.